+Here are a few online resources available to improve your skills.
 While the courses are free, it costs $59 to get a certification.

 The knowledge of regulatory affairs changes with the job location.
 However, the ISO standards, European Union Medical Device Regulation (EU MDR) and FDA regulations are followed in major parts of the world.
 Therefore, one needs to be acquainted with these concepts before applying for a biotech job.

 The biotech sector has recorded consistent growth in all the major American, European, and Asian countries.
 It is growing at a rate of 10.6% in China and 7.7% globally.
 The global biotech market is expected to reach $775 billion by 2024, up from $390 billion in 2017.
 The forecasted job growth in the biotech sector is 121% from 2016 to 2026.
 This is the highest among all the sectors, even more than the technology, real estate, and finance sectors.
 In such an era of optimism surrounding the biotech sector, one must update his skills to get ahead in the career.

 - Is It Safe to Take Taxi in Romania? - 26th March 2022